Skip to main content

 Honorable and Effective Promises That Transform Life

-When scripture speaks of the promises of God, it speaks of divine assurances but much more.
-God’s promises are honorable because they flow from His character, and they are effective because they accomplish what He intends.
+God’s promises come through Jesus and they are honorable because they flow from His character, and they are effective because they accomplish what He intends.
 They are not merely words to be believed, but realities to be entered into.
 Paul writes Jesus is the substance and reality of God's promises of old.
 Through God’s promises, believers do not simply receive information about salvation—they receive participation in the life of God Himself.

 The apostle Peter captures this truth with striking clarity: